 What is a Pacemaker or ICD Lead?

 A Pacemaker or Implantable Cardioverter Defibrillator consists of the device placed under the skin and one or more leads connecting it to the heart.
 A lead is a device that measures the passage of electrical signals.
-Leads are used in electrocardiograms to record the electrical activity of the heart.
 Leads are also used with pacemakers or Implantable Cardioverter Defibrillator devices (ICDs) to detect abnormal beating of the heart, and to deliver electrical impulses to the heart, in order to correct the abnormal heartbeat, or rhythm.

 Why does a pacemaker or defibrillator lead need to be removed?